DevMikaelNilsson/UnityUtilities/Pathfinding/README.md

 The component contains all required components to move a object with the NavMeshAgent functionality.

 ##PathfinderMoveTo.cs
 Moves to a specific destination.
+Inherits from the PathfinderBase.cs component.